 Houston Man Gets Significant Sentence for Humble Bank Robbery

-HOUSTON—A 22-year-old Houston man will be spending the next 189 months in federal prison as a result of his convictions related to the April 2013 robbery of Regions Bank in Humble, announced United States Attorney Kenneth Magidson.
-Demontray Ward entered guilty pleas to aggravated bank robbery and brandishing a firearm during a crime of violence on December 2, 2013, along with Justin Devon Hayes, 24, also of Houston.
+HOUSTON—A 24-year-old Houston man will be spending the next nine years in federal prison as a result of his convictions related to the April 2013 robbery of Regions Bank in Humble, announced United States Attorney Kenneth Magidson.
+Justin Devon Hayes entered guilty pleas to aggravated bank robbery and brandishing a firearm during a crime of violence on December 2, 2013, along with Demontray Ward, 22, also of Houston.

-Today, U.S. District Judge Vanessa Gilmore handed Ward a sentence of 105 months for the aggravated bank robbery which is to be served consecutively to another 84 months for brandishing a firearm.
+Today, U.S. District Judge Vanessa Gilmore handed Hayes a sentence of 24 months for the aggravated bank robbery, which will be served consecutively to another 84 months for brandishing a firearm.
 The sentence was enhanced due to the fact there was bodily injury during the course of the robbery.
 Specifically, evidence presented today indicated that two bank employees had been struck in the back of the head.
 Hayes will also serve five years of supervised release following completion of his prison term.

-On April 26, 2013, Hayes, Ward and a third (now-deceased) man, robbed the Regions Bank at 7044 East FM 1960 in Humble.
+On April 26, 2013, Hayes, Ward, and a third, now deceased man robbed the Regions Bank at 7044 East FM 1960 in Humble.
 Ward was armed with a shotgun, while the other two had pistols.
-All of the weapons were loaded.
+All the weapons were loaded.
 The defendants demanded money, threatened the tellers, and became agitated when they realized the vault was on a 10-minute timer.